Other Massage Therapy Articles You May Like

 Neuromuscular Therapy Salary

-Is a Medical Massage Therapy Career Right for You?
+Is a Neuromuscular Therapy Career Right for You?

 A career in neuromuscular therapy requires advanced training in muscular and skeletal systems, the nervous system, and neuromuscular massage techniques.
 Much like a career as a massage therapist, earning a living as a neuromuscular therapy specialist takes business savvy and marketing skills to build a client base.